War’s trauma apparent in portraits of Gazan children

 And in the night, he often wakes up screaming.

-When the 2014 war broke out, Lama Sihweil and her family fled their home in Beit Hanoun when the Israeli army invaded, joining some 3,300 Palestinians crammed into the U.N.-run Abu Hussein school in the Jabaliya refugee camp.
+When the 2014 war broke out, Lama Sihweil, 14, and her family fled their home in Beit Hanoun when the Israeli army invaded, joining some 3,300 Palestinians crammed into the U.N.-run Abu Hussein school in the Jabaliya refugee camp.

 As they slept, Israeli shells pounded the school and the street.
 Three of 7-year-old Lama’s cousins — ages 14, 16 and 26 — were among the 16 killed in that attack.
 The 2014 war claimed more than 2,100 Palestinian lives in Gaza.